FAQs of a Dallas Magician

 Is this your only job?

 Although doing magic and mentalism is my main source of income, I also work as an actor!
-In the middle of the pandemic, my wife and I actually worked on a commercial for Six Flags, demonstrating their new safety procedures.
+In the middle of that crazy health crisis I try to forget, my wife and I actually worked on a commercial for Six Flags, demonstrating their new safety procedures.
 Here's a video of what we did.
 It's been shared quite a bit on news channels and theme park enthusiast websites, so I can't actually find the original!
 I like changing things up a bit with acting, and it's pretty fun to spot myself randomly on a product!
 I'm also starting to dabble in voice acting- I've always had a knack for doing goofy voices, and I'm hoping to be able to work on a cartoon someday.

 What other types of events do you perform for?